The Oath Keepers' Capitol riot trial, explained

 The group was named after its stated goal of getting past and present members of the military, first responders and police officers to honor the promise they made to defend the Constitution against enemies.
 They issued a list of orders that its members wouldn’t obey, such as disarming citizens, carrying out warrantless searches and detaining Americans as enemy combatants in violation of their right to jury trials.

-That relatively benign framing and leveraging of social media helped the group grow to one of the largest antigovernment militia groups in U.S. history, but the internal dialog was often darker, experts said.
-Oath Keepers participated in the standoff with federal off with officials at Nevada’s Bundy Ranch in 2014, and later along rooftops in Ferguson, Missouri after a grand jury declined to charge a police officer in the fatal shooting of 18-year-old Michael Brown.
+That benign framing and leveraging of social media helped the group grow to one of the country’s largest groups in the antigovernment militia arena, but the internal dialog was often darker, experts said.
+Oath Keepers participated in the standoff with federal officials at Nevada’s Bundy Ranch in 2014, and later along rooftops in Ferguson, Missouri, after a grand jury declined to charge a police officer in the fatal shooting of 18-year-old Michael Brown.

-The group would eventually embrace then-candidate Donald Trump’s rhetoric and his false claims that the 2020 election was stolen.
+The group would eventually embrace much of former President Donald Trump’s rhetoric and false claims that the 2020 election was fraudulent.

 WHY ARE THEY ON TRIAL?